cwonrails/jgthms.github.io/_posts/2015-10-25-in-css-use-pixels-not-em.md

 ## Why you should use px, not em

 Using `em` is a very **elegant** way to define both your text size and your layout.
 It keeps every element balanced and easily sizable.
-But `em` has its problems.
+I've [used it before](/svg-and-css-rem-for-responsiveness.html).
+It's a pain.

 ### Fonts need precision to look sharp